Delicious Date Nut Bread

 Thank you, Prasanna!

 I’ve been looking for recipes like this lately that use natural sweeteners like dates!
-Perfect!
+Perfect and delicious!

 Thanks Jennifer!!